-3.4 USERS REQUIREMENTS
+3.4 Users requirements

-In order to use RJS grid system, several requirements need to be fulfilled by the user.
-Foremost, the user is required to obtain an account on web server.
+In order to deploy jobs to the RJS, several requirements need to be fulfilled by the user.
+Foremost, the user is required to obtain an account on RJS server.
 Next, the user needs to create jobs directory under user/home.
 The user must also obtain a certificate of trust.
-The Initium X.509 Certificate Wizard paper describes the use of the Thawte's "Web of Trust" X.509 certificates for signing and distributing executable Jar resources {Lyon2}.
+The Initium X.509 Certificate Wizard paper describes the use of the Thawte's "Web of Trust" X.509 certificates for signing and distributing executable Jar resources [Lyon2].

 Subsequently, the user needs to deploy jobs to the account.
 As mentioned in Section 3.1, Initium can be used for automatic deployment.
-Initium will perform static dependency analysis (SDA) packing only needed classes, generating signed jar, creating jnlp file and uploading it to chosen server over secure channel (SSH).
+Initium will perform static dependency analyses (SDA) packing only needed classes, generating signed jar, creating jnlp file and uploading it to chosen server over secure channel (SSH).
 Lastly, the user is responsible for obtaining the answers generated by RJS.

-3.5 JOBS REQUIREMENTS
+3.5 Jobs requirements

-All jobs posted into RJS system must be deployed as Java Web Start applications.
+All jobs posted into the RJS system must be deployed as Java Web Start applications.
 Each job must be partitioned into several sub-tasks, and each sub-task needs to be deployed as separate Java Web Start application.
 Each application must call System.exit (0) when it is done to prevent multiple JVM hanging on the CS PC.
 The output of the job, referred to herein as the answer, must be in a jar file.
 All jobs and answer jars must be clearly identified by a unique file name.